developer-portal/content/tech/languages/python/multiple-pythons.md

 ---
 title: Multiple Pythons
 subsection: python
-order: 8
+order: 3
 ---

 # Multiple Python interpreters

 If you are working on a piece of Python software, you probably want to test it on multiple Python interpreters.
 On Fedora, that's easy: all you have to do is use `dnf` to install what you need.

+Fedora includes all Python versions which are [supported upstream](https://devguide.python.org/#status-of-python-branches), a few older ones and possibly a pre-release of a newer one.

-Currently Fedora has the following Pythons ready for you in the repositories:
+At the time of this writing, Fedora has the following Pythons ready for you in the repositories:

+ * CPython 3.10
  * CPython 3.9
  * CPython 3.8
  * CPython 3.7
  * CPython 3.6
  * CPython 3.5
- * CPython 3.4
  * CPython 2.7
- * CPython 2.6\*
- * PyPy
+ * PyPy 2
  * PyPy 3
  * Jython\*
  * MicroPython\*